Shuckatoom: History

 Although the cue sheets that listed the "Shuckatoom" theme indicated it was published by Markwater Music and licensed through BMI, the tune was never made available separate from the show itself.
 Only by owning a copy of the correct show would anyone be able to obtain an "in the clear" copy of the show themes.
+Additionally, although "Shuckatoom" ceased being used as the closing theme starting with the September 22, 1979 show, cue sheets continued to incorrectly list "Shuckatoom" as being part of the closing segment as late as the April 3, 1982 show.